janith-jware/local-installation-manual/README.md

    ```
    bash <(curl -s https://gist.githubusercontent.com/casi-devops-team/31a5680df02c9632830a574ec895db37/raw/2c15e056bcc1bf463c6542103c953adff389010b/local-casi-mqtt.sh)
    ```
-   Now you can access the mqtt broker server at `http://server-ip-address:18083/` or at `http://server-hostname/:18083`.
-The server must accept inbound traffic through ports `1883,8083,8084,8883,18083`.
+   - Now you can access the mqtt broker server at `http://server-ip-address:18083/` or at `http://server-hostname/:18083`.
+   - Default admin credentials for MQTT Broker
+     - username: admin
+     - password: public
+   - The server must accept inbound traffic through ports `1883,8083,8084,8883,18083`.
 Configure the firewall to enable these ports.
 We recommend you to get support of a professional for firewall configuaration.
-3. Connect to the database server via SSH or go to terminal:
+4. Connect to the database server via SSH or go to terminal:
-4. Run the following command in a server to launch the database server:
+5. Run the following command in a server to launch the database server:
    ```
    curl -sSL -o casi_script.sh https://gist.githubusercontent.com/casi-devops-team/6ec4887a4b022a1d1818f5958a86147a/raw/3a5202275545a4e6db62a6155e59b871a195c320/local-casi-database.sh && sudo bash casi_script.sh
    ```
-   Now you can access influxDB at `http://server-ip-address-or-hostname:8086` and MySQL server via port `3307`.
+   - Now you can access influxDB portal at `http://server-ip-address-or-hostname:8086` and MySQL server via port `3307`.
+   - Default admin credentials for InfluxDB portal
+     - username: influx_user
+     - password: SADafr562c
-   The server must accept inbound traffic through ports `8086, 3307`.
+   - The server must accept inbound traffic through ports `8086, 3307`.
 Configure the firewall to enable these ports.
 We recommend you to get support of a professional for firewall configuaration.
-5. Copy InfluxDB Organization ID:
+6. Copy InfluxDB Organization ID:
    * Visit `http://influxDB-server-ip-address-or-hostname:8086` as mentioned above.
    - Go to **About** section of your organization
      ![Select About section](https://github.com/casi-devops-team/local-installation-manual/assets/136977780/61f80b7c-7032-4177-927d-d8633583889d)
    - Copy the Organization ID and store it securely.
 You will need this Organization ID in the following steps.
-6. Generate INFLUX QUERY TOKEN:
+7. Generate INFLUX QUERY TOKEN:
    - Visit `http://influxDB-server-ip-address-or-hostname:8086` as mentioned above and Go to **API Tokens** as shown below.
      ![Go to API Tokens](https://github.com/casi-devops-team/local-installation-manual/assets/136977780/5956f7af-fb12-4a71-8206-39af7a4f8b63)
    - Click **GENERATE API TOKEN**.